Acquired Brain Injuries

 It can be difficult for those who have suffered an ABI as well as those around them, to cope with the impact that this may have on their lives.
 Care1 staff are highly trained and experienced in delivering care and help to clients with an Acquired Brain Injury and their families.
 Our ABI services may include, rehabilitation, following an accident or stroke, personal or attendant care and behavioural assistance.

 Care1 are passionate about helping people and their families through range of personalised therapy services to enhance their quality of life by offering extra support in navigating through these challenges.
+We are also a leading provider of disability services in Sydney and Canberra.

 Q) What does the term Acquired Brain Injury actually mean?